 About Dr. Fogelman

-Amy G. Fogelman, MD is Board Certified in Internal Medicine with over 15 years of experience seeing patients at Harvard-affiliated practices in the Boston area.
+Amy G. Fogelman, MD is Board Certified in Internal Medicine with 16 years of experience seeing patients at Harvard-affiliated practices in the Boston area.
 She has also held a faculty appointment at Harvard Medical School.
 Dr. Fogelman has been awarded prizes in clinical excellence and leadership at Massachusetts General Hospital (MGH).

 Dr. Fogelman graduated with a BA in Biology from Wesleyan University in Connecticut and MD from Boston University School of Medicine.
 She completed her Internship and Residency at Beth Israel Deaconess Medical Center in Boston and a Chief Residency in Primary Care at the Veterans Affairs Hospital in West Roxbury.
 She did a fellowship in Primary Care at MGH in Boston.